rootskar/MotorImageryBCI/README.md

 # Requirements

 1.)
-Windows 10 or Linux with 64-bit Python version 3.7.7 with pip
+Windows 10 or Linux with 64-bit Python version 3.7.7 with pip.

 2.)
+To run experiments with the BCI application Emotiv EPOC 2016 device is required.

-Dependencies installed separately or using the virtual environment provided with the repo:
+3.)
+Dependencies installed separately or using the virtual environment installation instructions:

 * Tensorflow 2.1.0
 * PyQT5 5.9.2